Take It In: by Carol Bareuther

 Does Noom work?
 A few studies published in peer-reviewed medical journals say yes.
 For example, researchers writing in the publication Metabolic Syndrome and Related Disorders found that participants lost 7.5 percent of their weight at the end of the four-month program, and a year later had maintained the majority of this loss.
 The researchers concluded that the Noom smartphone app was a useful tool to lose weight and maintain the loss.

 Does this mean you should sign up today?
 Maybe.
-However, realize that it’s the key tenants that make Noom so successful – tracking what you eat and your exercise; learning to choose more healthful foods; and enlisting the support of a coach, friend, fellow dieter or professional, such as a dietitian – not necessarily Noom itself.
+However, realize that it’s the key tenets that make Noom so successful – tracking what you eat and your exercise; learning to choose more healthful foods; and enlisting the support of a coach, friend, fellow dieter or professional, such as a dietitian – not necessarily Noom itself.
 These are the same principals that have made the nearly 60-year-old Weight Watchers program so successful and now internationally embraced.
 You can employ each of these tenants on your own – for free.

 Yet, if having your diet plan in the palm of your hand is more appealing and convenient than sitting through a Weight Watcher’s meeting or setting up something on your own, then go for Noom – or one of the several similar apps, such as MyFitnessPal, Lose It!, Samsung Health and FatSecret.